shyam-anand/ABCBanking/README.md

 **A few useful endpoints**

+`/users` - POST to create users (managers and operators).
+The request body should be as below.
+    {
+        "user_name":"operator",
+        "password":"operator",
+        "name":"Operator User",
+        "type":"OPERATOR"
+    }

-`/counters/{counterId}/queue` - View the token queue for a counter `/tokens/{tokenId}` - GET to view details, PUT or POST with parameter `status` to update the status.
+`/counters/{counterId}/queue` - View the token queue for a counter

+`/tokens/{tokenId}` - GET to view details, PUT or POST with parameter `status` to update the status.

 `/tokens/{tokenId}/action` - POST to create an Action for the Token

 #### Other notes